jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions.md

 # interface

-## operation to list all the interface

-Can you get all the interfaces?
-Can you list all interfaces?

 ## syntax of the operation to get an IP interface

-Could you get the management interface?
-Could you get the public interface?
 // Can and Could don't give same results. ? character also makes it to vary.
-Can you get the public interface? can you get the public interface ?
 Could you get the foo interface?
+Can you get the foo interface?
+Can you get all the interfaces?
+Can you list all interfaces?

 ## operation to get the public IP interface

+What are the main attributes of the public interface?
 Can you get the public interface?
+Could you get the public interface?

 ## operation to get the management IP interface

 Can you get the management interface?

-## interface interesting attributes

-What are the main attributes of the public interface?

 # core management